PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Beyond_accurate.md

 ```
 In datasets where the accuracy of HTBoost is roughly comparable to that of XGBoost and LightGBM,
 a 50-50 combination (or more sophisticated stacking) of HTBoost with one of the other two is likely
 to yield the best results.
+(If HTBoost is mostly selecting sharp splits ---  as illustrated in [Basic use](Basic_use.md) -- it will however be much faster to combine XGBoost with CatBoost rather than with HTBoost).